euiyounghwang/python-platform-engine/Kubernetes/README.md

 - <i>__Minikube__ : `minikube` is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
 All you need is Docker (or similarly compatible) container or a Virtual Machine environment, and Kubernetes is a single command away: `minikube start` (<i>https://minikube.sigs.k8s.io/docs/start/</i>)

-    - To install the latest minikube stable release on x86-64 macOS using binary download:
+    - __To install the latest minikube stable release on x86-64 macOS using binary download__:
     ```bash
     curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-darwin-amd64
     sudo install minikube-darwin-amd64 /usr/local/bin/minikube